BenjiTrapp/boxed-kali/README.md

 <br>Boxed Kali in your Browser
 </p>

-This repository focusses on a dockerized version of Kali that can be accessed over NoVNC in your Browser.
+This repository focusses on a dockerized version of Kali that can be accessed over noVnc in your Browser.
 The main usage for this way is an additional isolation by the containerization approach.
 Personally I use this container to perform analysis of potential malicious files and penetration tests within the AWS Cloud and Active Directory.

 ## Prerequisites

 You require:

 * Docker
 * Browser
 * ~10GB of Storage
 * At least 4GB of RAM

 ## What do you get ?

 The following packages are coming pre-installed but can be enhanced by inheriting this image and add the dependencies you need:

 * kali-tools-top10